iBlz/Minecraft-Ore-Programmer/README.md

-# Minecraft-Ore-Programmer
+## Minecraft Ore Programmer
-Control leds inside a minecraft ore block with a micro controller
+### Control leds inside a minecraft ore block with a micro controller